trex-paxos/trex-paxos-jvm/README.md

 * Second, explain the steady state of the algorithm, which uses only `accept` messages.
 * Third, explain how servers may learn that values have been fixed efficiently.
 * Fourth, explain the leader take-over protocol, which is the most complex step that uses both `prepare` and `accept` messages.
+* Fifth, explain the durable state requirements.
-* Fifth, define the invariants of this implementation.
+* Sixth, define the invariants of this implementation.

 ### First: Promises, Promises